Max Horton: First World War

 Three weeks later, Horton sank the German destroyer S116 off the mouth of the river Ems.
 For sinking the cruiser and the destroyer, Horton was awarded the Distinguished Service Order (DSO).

 Sent to the Baltic Sea as part of a British flotilla, Horton sank a number of merchant vessels and, on 2 July 1915, damaged the German armoured cruiser SMS Prinz Adalbert.
 On 31 December 1914, Horton was promoted to Commander.

 In 1917, Horton was awarded the bar to his DSO for long and arduous services in command of overseas submarines.
 Three years later, as a captain, he was awarded a second bar to his DSO for distinguished service in command of the Baltic submarine flotilla.

 Interbellum

 During the 1920s, Horton served as captain of HMS Conquest and of the battleship HMS Resolution.
 Promoted to rear admiral on 17 October 1932, he became Commander of the 2nd Battle Squadron with his flag in the battleship HMS Malaya in December 1933 and Commander of the 1st Cruiser Squadron with his flag in HMS London in 1935.
 Promoted to vice admiral in 1937, he was given command of the Reserve Fleet that year.

+As Vice-Admiral Commanding Reserve Fleet, he flew his flag in HMS Hawkins (a cruiser), and HMS Effingham (cruiser) from 24.06.1938.